 Design & code responsive emails so that they render well on mobile devices, as this is more than likely where customers will consume them.
 More importantly, regenerate cart sessions across devices so customers have a seamless shopping experience from device to device.

 Personalise Abandoned Cart Emails for Better Targeting & Filtering

 There is no need to segment using SwiftERM it is personal and targeted for your customers.

 It is able to identify your most valuable customers.
-The algorithm is geared towards maximising profitability selecting particularly high value products over less ones for a customer shopping a particularly high margin SKU.
+The algorithm is geared towards maximising profitability selecting particularly high-value products over fewer ones for a customer shopping a particularly high margin SKU.